-If a student has any outstanding payments from the previous trimester (including but not limited to library fines, tuition, sundries, and accommodation), he or she will not be allowed to register for any courses for a new trimester.
+If a student has any outstanding payments from the previous Trimester (including but not limited to library fines, tuition, sundries, and accommodation), he/she will not be allowed to register for any courses for a new Trimester.

 All students are expected to pay their fees prior to the commencement of each Trimester.
-The late payment of fees will be subject to the following penalties:
+Students who have not settled their fees do not appear on class lists and are considered absent in all classes until their fees are settled.

-a.
-Fees paid by the end of week 1, no surcharge.
+Penalties would apply on late payments of fees as per the following:

-- b.
-Fees paid by the end of week 2, five percent (5%) surcharge. - c.
-Fees paid by the end of week 3, ten percent (10%) surcharge. - d.
-If a student's fees have not been settled by the end of week 4, he/she will be withdrawn from their programme of study.
+- (a) Fees paid by the end of week 1, no surcharge. - (b) Fees paid by the end of week 2, five percent (5%) surcharge. - (c) Fees paid by the end of week 3, ten percent (10%) surcharge. - (d) If a student's fees have not been settled by the end of week 4, he/she will be suspended from his/her programme of studies for that Trimester.